ThisIsNoahEvans/MacInstallersMacApp/README.md

-# MacInstallersMacApp
+# Mac Installers for macOS
-macOS app for Mac Installers
+A macOS app to download operating systems from [Mac Installers](https://macinstallers.tech) and create bootable USBs